7 Signs Your Managed Service Provider Isn't Cutting It

 Viruses can be a significant reason for a slow network.
 If you don’t have the proper software installed to fight off viruses, they can easily infiltrate your system, causing it to slow down or crash.

-Old equipment:
+Old Equipment:

 If your equipment is old or out of date, this means that your software won't be able to update to the newest version.
 Old or outdated software can immensely slow down your systems and put you at risk of security threats.
 It is essential to have constant equipment refreshes to ensure everything is running in the quickest way possible.

 It is crucial to have constant cybersecurity training.
 Knowledge of cyber threats can help your users avoid phishing scams and countless other security threats.
 Phishing scams are becoming more common; therefore, users should learn the latest techniques hackers use to infiltrate their systems.
-The training should make users aware of suspicious internet activity to easily avoid a situation that could put them and the company at risk.
-Training should occur monthly so that your employees stay alert.

 Your MSP must have a plan if you are to incur a ransomware attack.
 Having a backup and disaster recovery plan are two of the most important things for your MSP to have in place.